nickhib/RatKingCoffee/README.md

 # ecommerce-full-stack - under development,
 There have been a lot of updates!<br>
-Note:<br>
-Stripe is not implemented on the backend yet, so one will have to provide a client secret and api key for some features.
-Refer to environment, and stripe service in app
 1. Updated to the most recent Angular version.
 2. Changed all components to be standalone and split up features for a more modular design
 3. Rehaul of home page design: